 Fifth Avenue almost springs up from under the Washington Square Arch and travels North to house some of the most prestigious addresses in Manhattan.
 The Washington Square Arch has been a staple of the park since 1889.
 Designed by Stanford White the arch was first built out of wood and plaster to commemorate the 100th anniversary of George Washington’s inauguration.
 The prominent citizens loved it and paid for White to design it out of marble.
 Alexander Stirling Calder made the statue of Washington and Fredrick MacMonnies carved the relief work.

 In 1917, painter John Sloan, dadaist Marcel Duchamp and three of their friends broke into the interior staircase of the arch.
 They climbed to the top, cooked food, lit Japanese lanterns, fired cap pistols, launched balloons and declared it the independent republic of New Bohemia.
 The citizens were outraged and the interior door of the arch was sealed.
 Some of the lucky have been able to tour the inside.

-The fountain was built in 1960 and reminds us of the now-covered Minetta Brook that even today still flows under the southeast corner of the park.
+The fountain, which was replaced in 2018, is modeled on previous versions of the fountain going back to the 1840s.
+The previous fountain was refurbished in the 1930s and 1960s.
+The fountain reminds us of the now-covered Minetta Brook that even today still flows under the southeast corner of the park.

 So whether you are are enjoying the day, watching street performers, protesting or just passing through Washington Square Park, remember who you are sharing this space with.
 Read on to see what other NYC parks are also cemeteries previously (more than you might think!)